Newton’s Laws of Motion

 Email this Mix

-- Physics is about motion – why things move and how they move
+- Physics is all about motion – why things move and how they move

 - But what is inertia?